 The Talmudic Aggadah, however, has Yoav brought to trial where he successfully defends himself against both murder charges and is eventually executed on a third charge–namely, his collaboration in the unsuccessful coup of Adoniyahu.
 The core of this unit is an examination of that defense in which the element of obedience to the orders of a superior officer plays a pivotal role.

 A Heartfelt Hakarat HaTov:

-This unit is adapted, unabashedly, from a thoughtful essay by Professor Moshe Greenberg of the Hebrew University, a renowned scholar of Tanakh, Parshanut and the ancient Near East: “Rabbnic Reflections on Defying Illegal Orders,” appearing in Menachem M. Kellner (ed.)
+This unit is adapted, unabashedly, from a thoughtful essay by Professor Moshe Greenberg of the Hebrew University, a renowned scholar of Tanakh, Parshanut, and the ancient Near East: “Rabbinic Reflections on Defying Illegal Orders,” appearing in Menachem M. Kellner (ed.)
 Contemporary Jewish Ethics (NY, 1978), 211-220.
 I have added sources here and there and, of course, the pedagogical adaptation is entirely original.
 I alone bear the responsibility for the presentation of the sources and for the conclusions drawn from them.

 Exhibit One: Yoav’s Trial

 [Shelomo] brought Yoav to trial and said to him: Why did you kill Avner?
 He replied: I was avenging [my brother] Asael.
 Wasn’t Asael in pursuit of Avner?
 Avner could have saved himself by wounding Asael in one of his limbs [he needn’t have killed him].
 Perhaps he was not able to do so?
 Since Avner was able to strike him at the fifth rib …he could have just wounded him.